Imo Incident: Initial riot

 The distribution of the alleged rice infuriated the soldiers.
 On July 23, 1882, the riot broke out in Uigeumbu.
 The enraged soldiers then headed for the residence of Min Gyeom-ho, whom they had suspected of having swindled them out of their rice.
 Min on hearing word of the revolt, ordered the police to arrest some of the ringleaders and announced that they would be executed the next morning.
 Min Gyeom-ho assumed that this would serve as a warning to the others.
 However, after learning what had transpired, the rioters broke into Min's house to take vengeance, as he was not at his residence the rioters vented their frustrations by destroying his furniture and other possessions.

 The rioters then moved on to an armory from which they stole weapons and ammunition, they were now better armed than ever before in their careers as soldiers.
-The rioters then headed for the prison and after overpowering the guards, they released not only the men who had been arrested that day by Min Gyeom-ho but also but many political prisoners as well.
+The rioters then headed for the prison and after overpowering the guards, they released not only the men who had been arrested that day by Min Gyeom-ho but also many political prisoners as well.
 Min, who was in the royal palace, now summoned the army to quell the rebellion but it had become too late to suppress the mutiny.
 The original body of rioters had been swelled by the poor of the city and other malcontents and as a result, the revolt had assumed major proportions.